 Resources for students such as texts and cds will be on display and readily available for students to check out of the classroom if they would like to do so.

 Students will very rarely have homework or take home assignments.
-If paper assessments are used in the class they will usually be used as a means of assessing individual student progress/preference and will not be graded.
+If paper assessments are used in the class they will usually be used as a means of assessing individual student progress/preference and in most cases will not be graded.

 Grades are a reflection of effort as well as learning and achievement.
 However, each student is different and comes in with a different set of strengths.
 The goal of grading is to point out students natural strengths while still encouraging growth in all areas (including those which are strong and those that are weaker).
 A student must show adequate effort and ability in order to receive an outstanding grade.